Stephen Bingham: Early life and education

 Bingham graduated from Milton Academy in 1960, where he was captain of the track team.
 He attended Yale University, where he participated on the freshman track and the varsity cross country teams.
 Bingham became involved in politics during his sophomore year, and was reportedly influenced by Allard Lowenstein.
 He was a member of the Yale Young Democrats and the Student Advisor Board, as well as the executive editor of the Yale Daily News.
 In 1964, he graduated from Yale with honors, and spent two months in Mileston, Mississippi as a volunteer in the Freedom Summer civil rights project.

 Bingham decided to pursue a career in law and attended the University of California, Berkeley School of Law.
 During his first year, after a six-month relationship, he married Gretchen Spreckels, the granddaughter of Adolph B. Spreckels and whose family founded the Spreckels Sugar Company.
 The couple joined the Peace Corps and were assigned to Sierra Leone.
 After spending two years in West Africa with the Peace Corps, they returned to Berkeley in the fall of 1967 where Bingham resumed the study of law.
 In 1969, he received a J.D. degree from Berkeley.
+The couple divorced in May, 1969.
 He was admitted to the California bar in January 1970.
-The couple divorced in May, 1969.

 He marched for Cesar Chavez as well as with the Congress of Racial Equality in Mississippi, he was an intern in the United States Congress and the United States Department of Justice, and he worked for Berkeley Neighborhood Legal Services.
 Bingham worked as part of a San Francisco Bay Area group that provided legal help to inmates.
 Bingham worked on Robert F. Kennedy's presidential campaign in 1968.